Mattia46/firstMonth/ruby.md

 ## Tutorials

-Week 1 :
+Ruby Week 1 (PreCourse Week 3):

-You challenge will last the full week and you will be working on our iteration of Ruby Kickstart.
+Your challenge will last the full week and you will be working on our iteration of Ruby Kickstart.
 You can find the repo here : https://github.com/makersacademy/ruby-kickstart.

 How to tackle the challenge :

 1. Watch the videos!
 These are in the intro folder for each session of Ruby Kickstart and also here : [Ruby Kickstart Videos](https://vimeo.com/channels/844657)
 2. Read *ALL* the documentation and do *ALL* the exercises (ie: you shouldn't clone the repo - it needs to be **forked**)
 3. Complete Sessions 1 and 2 and place your answers in the challenges section of the repo and send a pull request to us when done.

+Your challenge this week is to go to war!

 Below are some resources that we recommmend you use for the challenge: